Health and Wellness

 Where are we now?

-Therefore, consider the isolation that results from filling your schedule with constant wellness practices.
-Consider the lack of long-term orthopedic health with simple “regular activity” (i.e. cyclical loading).
-I believe that many people are wasting time in the gym, and others are not utilizing the gym enough.
+Consider the isolation that results from filling your schedule with constant wellness practices.
+I believe many people are wasting time in the gym, and others are not utilizing the gym enough.
 While some argue that “something is better than nothing” and that “strength training is good for everyone,” the reality is that people may be wasting their time if they get hurt while exercising, lack the time or access to exercise, or fail to support their exercise other lifestyle factors.
 This usually stems from not understanding why they are doing it.
 Additionally, those who don’t enjoy being in the gym may find it challenging to adhere to an exercise routine.
+But consider the lack of long-term orthopedic health with simple “regular activity” (i.e. cyclical loading).
 This is a complicated issue, far more than is given credit.
 In today’s world, the equation for a healthy lifestyle involves balancing home life, work life, exercise, aches and pains, and nutrition.
 It’s not as simple as just “move more” for everyone.
-With only 28% of Americans meeting physical activity guidelines, it’s evident greater change is necessary [10].
+With only 28% of Americans meeting physical activity guidelines, more significant change is necessary (14).
+To be successful, an individual must learn autonomy.
+It allows them to shape their lives, fostering personal growth and self-governance.
+Relational accounts of autonomy emphasize that social relationships and broader environments significantly influence this capability, impacting self-identity, confidence, and the ability to achieve personal goals (15).
+Autonomy is also, by definition, the byproduct of behavior change (requiring motivation and confidence), all of which are critical for anyone hoping to achieve lasting change (16, 17).
+Working with a professional, learning basic exercise and health and wellness principles, and gaining a deeper understanding of oneself can help address these challenges and set people on a path to autonomy.

 Main idea: While most people have a common baseline, an individual’s wants and needs determine the standards of optimal (healthy) and capable (well).
-If we teach individuals to be vulnerable to address weaknesses and compensations and they will become optimal and capable.
+If we teach individuals to be vulnerable to address weaknesses and compensations they will become optimal and capable.

 Optimal – the appropriate level of fitness for an individual.